 For this report, we highlight 10 states with high potential for distributed solar but poor policies to realize that potential.

 All 10 states highlighted in this report — Alabama, Florida, Georgia, Indiana, Louisiana, Oklahoma, Tennessee, Texas, Virginia and Wisconsin — are barely skimming the surface of their technical potential for rooftop solar.
 Only 0.01 percent to 0.99 percent of their technical potential is being met, far below that of leading states such as California and Arizona, which are at least at 3.81 and 4.51 percent, respectively.
 In many of these states, fossil fuel companies and utilities are also waging campaigns to create policy barriers and restrictions, making it harder for people to go solar.

-Conclusion: State policy landscapes that prevent the expansion of the distributed solar market threaten the swift transition from fossil fuels to a fully renewable energy system that’s needed to stave off the worst impacts of climate change and protect the health of communities and the planet.
-All 50 states should make improvements to their renewable energy policies in one way or another, but the 10 states identified as the top offenders when it comes to blocking distributed solar can have a significant impact on distributed solar progress — and therefore on environmental health, energy security and the climate crisis — by following the recommendations outlined in this report.
+State policies that prevent the expansion of the distributed-solar market threaten the swift transition from fossil fuels to a fully renewable energy system.
+This system is needed to stave off the worst impacts of climate change and protect the health of communities and the planet.
+All 50 states should make improvements to their renewable energy policies in one way or another.
+But the 10 states identified as the top offenders when it comes to blocking distributed solar can have a significant impact on distributed-solar progress — and therefore on environmental health, energy democracy and the climate crisis — by following the recommendations outlined in this report.